tokyootakumode/node-gumroad/Readme.md

 # Gumroad

-Gumroad is(obviously) wrapper for Gumroad's API.
-Wrapper covered 100% of its methods.
+Gumroad is(obviously) client for Gumroad's API.
+Library covered 100% of its methods.

 # Installation